AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/frequently-asked-questions-about-kick-starts.md

 When working with Kick-Starts, we recommend to first download the Kick-start Template, manually populate it with the correct data and then import it back into Adobe Workfront.

-For more information about correctly importing data in Workfront using Kick-Starts, see [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+For more information about correctly importing data in Workfront using Kick-Starts, see [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).

 ## Why am I receiving this error when trying to import hours into Workfront using a Kick-Start file: "User with primary key value(s) "null" not found?"